utterances/urMus/Docs/urAPI/Region.md

 OnTouchUp
 ---------
 ### Description
 Fires when a touch event is released while inside a region that takes input.
-THis must be enabled via EnableInput().
+This must be enabled via EnableInput().
 This will only be triggered for the topmost region that takes input.

 OnDoubleTap
 -----------